NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/data-model/_index.md

 | `repositoryPrefix` | DPS extension | Storage namespace |
 | `CITS` | DPS extension | E-ARK content information type specification |

+> [!NOTE]
+> **Open question: direct link to preservation agreement.** The IE currently reaches its preservation agreement only transitively (IE → content access group via `accessGroupId` → preservation agreement via `preservationAgreementId`).
+PREMIS allows multiple `linkingRightsStatementIdentifier` values on a single object.
+A direct `preservationAgreementId` field on the IE may be needed so that PREMIS export can link the IE to both rights statements without a join, and so that agreement-level queries (e.g., "all IEs under this preservation agreement") don't require traversing the content access group collection.

 #### representations

 Each IE contains at least one representation: the set of files needed to render the Intellectual Entity.
 The `_id` in this collection is called `repId`.